wdi-sf-fall/final_weekend_lab/readme.md

 - You should create a Rails app and set up an Angular front-end.
 - Most of the lab will be in Angular, but we want you get used to integrating it with Rails.
-- This will be a single page app.

 ## Minimum Requirements